 If you’re just looking for some cool owls to print, you can also find them linked down there.
 I, for one already have an idea of what I’m going to use this process for – stay tuned for a “quick tips” video coming up soon!

-If you liked this one, hit that thumbs up button, get subscribed if you loved it and check out the ways you can support this channel by just shopping on Amazon or through Patreon, all that info is also there right below the like button.
+If you liked this one, hit that thumbs up button, get subscribed if you loved it and check out the ways you can support this channel through Patreon, all that info is also there right below the like button.
 As always, thanks for watching and I’ll see you in the next one!

 Thank you to ATOM 3D for sponsoring this video!